 Headquartered in Plainfield, New Jersey, Plant Guru primarily operates as an e-commerce retailer of essential oils.
 They do not market their products in any brick-and-mortar stores, nor do they have any physical flagship store of their own.

 According to the company bio on their website, Plant Guru is a family-run business, but no founders’ names are given in the bio.
-They state that they are a family of essential oils enthusiasts, and that their business was born out of two main things: The passion they have for using essential oils, and their frustration with the high prices charged by multi-level marketing companies for essential oils.
+They state that they are a family of essential oils enthusiasts, and that their business was born out of two main things: The passion they have for using essential oils, and their frustration with the high prices charged by Multi-Level Marketing (MLM) companies for essential oils.

-This is one of the things that stood out to me from the beginning about Plant Guru – they do not have a multi-level marketing (MLM) arm of their business by which to sell or distribute their products.
-While I don’t have anything against multi-level marketing companies, I do understand their frustration in terms of the sometimes inflated prices you can pay when buying essential oils through an MLM-based retailer.
+This is one of the things that stood out to me from the beginning about Plant Guru – they do not have a Multi-Level Marketing arm of their business by which to sell or distribute their products.
+While I don’t have anything against MLM companies, I do understand customers’ frustration in terms of the highly inflated prices they pay when buying essential oils through such a retailer.

 The problem is that the higher prices can sometimes be a formidable barrier to entry for people who want to start using essential oils, but might not have the disposable income to commit to those higher prices.
 I think that’s the angle that Plant Guru is coming from here – they wanted to create a business in which they could market essential oils directly to consumers via the Internet, and cut out the middleman.

 Being a smaller outfit, Plant Guru does not grow or process their essential oils in-house; instead, they work with suppliers from all around the world in order to source the highest quality essential oils for their product line.